aubreyja/ww_install/README.md

 Usage
 -------

-Inspired by [perlbrew](http://perlbrew.pl), I wrote it so that the following one liner is all you need to enter to go through the installation process:
+Inspired by [perlbrew](http://perlbrew.pl), the following one liner is all you need to enter to go through the installation process:

 `wget -O - https://raw.github.com/aubreyja/ww_install/master/install_webwork.sh`